-- a) the financial statements as set out on pages 7 to 29, are drawn up so as to present fairly, in all material respects, the state of affairs of Restroom Association (Singapore) (the "Association") "Association") as at 31 March 2017, and the results, changes in fund and cash flows of the Association for the financial year then ended; and - b) at the date of this statement, there are reasonable grounds to believe that the Association will be able to pay its debts as and when they fall due.
+- (a) the financial statements are drawn up so as to present fairly, in all material respects, the state of affairs of the Restroom Association (Singapore) (the "Association") as at 31 March 2018, and the results, changes in fund and cash flows of the Association for the financial year then ended. - (b) at the date of this statement, there are reasonable grounds to believe that the Association will be able to pay its debts as and when they fall due.

-The Management Committee, comprising the following, authorised the issue of these financial statements on 0.4 SEP 2017
+The Management Committee, comprising the following, authorised the issue of these financial statements $^{\rm on}$ 1 5 AUG 2018

-Tan Puay Hoon Ho Chee Kit Colin See Kim Leng Jack Sim Juek Wah Marini Martin Vincent Selvakumar Simon President Honorary Secretary Honorary Treasurer Founding Member Committee Member Committee Member
+Tan Puay Hoon Ho Chee Kit Colin See Kim Leng Jack Sim Juek Wah Marini Martin Vincent Selvakumar Simon

+President Honorary Secretary Honorary Treasurer Founding Member Committee Member Committee Member